Niutao: 20th century

 The Niutaons financed the building of a church which was designed and built by Mr Foster Wesley and his assistant Lifuka Falakai from Vaiputo, with skilled Niutaons also working on the church.
 Building began in April 1915 and was completed in about September 1919.
 The service of dedication was led by Pastor Panapa of Samoa and the church was named Tineifale.
-Ernest Tanumafili Allen, son of Captain E.F.H.
-Allen of the Samoa Shipping Trading Co Ltd, recalled in his memoir that his firm was involved in the building of the church.
+Ernest Tanumafili Allen, son of Captain Ernest Frederick Hughes Allen of the Samoa Shipping Trading Co Ltd, recalled in his memoir that his firm was involved in the building of the church.
 Part payment of $4,000 of the costs of the church was being delivered to the ship Dawn off Niutao.
 The money, mostly gold sovereigns, was in a small box, the lid secured by sinnet string; as the box was being passed from the canoe to the ship it was turned upside down and the coins fell into the sea.
 Immediately a further collection was carried out, which yielded $3,000.

 Niutao Post Office opened around 1918.

 In 1919 a new Fale Kaupule (community hall) was built, which was named Fetu Afiafi.
 The anointing slab or stone of the Chiefs of Malaefono was moved into the Fale Kaupule; this stone was the symbol of authority, dignity, honour and peace.
 The paletua (seat) of the Chief Kaupule or Fogauli was made out of pukavai (Pisonia grandis) timber by Fred Whibley.